acbart/python-sneks/docs/action_design_research.md

 described in depth in the SIGCSE presentation.
 Although hardly ideal, we felt that this was a better compromise than letting the results not be published.

+*Note*: Both experiments were run by undergraduate Computer Science majors completing Independent Studies with Dr. Bart.
+We hope you will take this under consideration when evaluating the results.
+We do not offer conclusive experimental results, but are largely sharing the experiences of conducting these interventions.
+Nothing is proven with our work, but we felt it was better to share our data as much as possible rather than just not report results we didn't like.

 # Structured Small Groups